 How To Move Existing & Store Future Local MongoDB Data From One Drive To Another (Hard) Drive - Windows 10

-It was all started with the lack of space for C: drive on my computer.
-Finally, to make more space in the C: drive, I decided to move all projects and personal folders to the D: drive.
+It all started with my computer's lack of space for C: drive.
+Finally, I moved all projects and personal folders to the D: drive to make more space in the C: drive.

-And then the time came when I wanted to continue one of my NodeJS with MongoDB project.
+And then, the time came when I wanted to continue one of my NodeJS with MongoDB projects.

-, it threw me shutting down with code: 100
+When I run mongod, it throws me a shutting down with code: 100 error as below.

 I faced chains of errors afterward.

-I've Googled only to find plenty of results to fix the errors with either Linux or macOS and barely found anything for Windows 10.
+I've Googled only to find plenty of results to fix the errors with either Linux or macOS and barely saw anything for Windows 10.

 I had two choices:

-- Uninstall and re-install MongoDB with a new database path
+1. Uninstall and re-install MongoDB with a new database path.

-- Go through a series of trials and errors to adapt the steps that need to be done with Linux or macOS to Windows 10
+2. Go through a series of trials and errors to adapt the Linux or macOS steps for Windows 10.

-As painful as it is, I've chosen the second way so I could help others who want to do the same.
+As painful as it is, I've chosen the second way so I can help others who want to do the same.

 Without further ado, below is how I did it.